-But what’s sinful about alcoholic beverages?
+But what’s sinful about alcohol?
 Absolutely nothing.
 Saint Thomas Aquinas said that no substance is sinful, “but only the misuse of it that makes it so.”

 Drinking in Moderation is Healthful

-Drinking beer, spirits and wine in moderation is associated with better health and longer life.
-That is in comparison with either abstaining from it or abusing it.
+Drinking beer, spirits (liquor) and wine in moderation is linked with better health and longer life.
+That’s compared to not drinking or drinking heavily.

 Raising taxes on alcohol doesn’t reduce its abuse.
 Nor does it reduce underage drinking.
-Underage drinkers generally get most of their supply from others and don’t pay for it.
+Underage drinkers generally get most of their supply from others.
+So they don’t pay for it.
 Research repeatedly shows this.

 People in dry areas can drink alcohol if they wish.
-They simply can’t legally purchase alcoholic beverages in such places.
-Therefore, the question for voters in dry areas isn’t whether or not people will drink there.
+They simply can’t legally buy it in such places.
+So the question for voters in dry areas isn’t whether or not people will drink there.
 Instead, it’s who will get the profits, employment, taxes and other economic benefits.

 Jackson County in Alabama remains dry.
 But three of its cities permit alcohol sales under the state’s local option law.
 Then the county decided to tax alcohol sales within the three wet cities.
-However, the Alabama Attorney General ruled that only wet counties can tax alcohol sales.
-By remaining dry the county must forego the economic benefits of the alcohol sales.
+But the Alabama Attorney General ruled that only wet counties can tax alcohol sales.
+By remaining dry, the county must forego the economic benefits of the alcohol sales.

 At the extreme are places that don’t sell alcohol at any price.
 That is, areas of prohibition.
-This leads to the existence of oases that exist because they sell (or sold) alcohol.
-For example, South of the Border in South Carolina.
+This leads to the existence of oases because they sell (or sold) alcohol.
+For instance, South of the Border in South Carolina.
 Or Impact, Texas.
 Or White Clay, Nebraska.

 Effects of Tax Differences

-Imagine shopping for alcoholic beverages in a store, unaware that The State Police are secretly spying on you.
+Imagine shopping for alcohol in a store, unaware that The State Police are secretly spying on you.
 So you pay for your purchases and leave.
 But as you cross the border going home, the Police bust you.
-You may avoid imprisonment, but your purchases are confiscated and you feel violated.
+You may avoid jail, but your purchases are taken and you feel violated.

-You were shopping in a state store in the Ukraine and you returned home to Belarus?
+You were shopping in a state store in Russia.
+And you returned home to Belarus?
 Not exactly.
 You are a resident of Pennsylvania who was taking advantage of the lower prices, better selection, and better service.
-These are all available in neighboring state.
+These are all available in neighboring states.

 However, the Pennsylvania Liquor Control Board doesn’t want residents to escape its monopoly and enjoy the fruits of competition.

-All alcoholic beverages in Pennsylvania must by law be purchased from the state’s monopoly stores.
+All alcohol in Pennsylvania must by law be bought from the state’s monopoly stores.
 They’re operated by the state’s Liquor Control Board.
 But many customers describe them as similar to a state store in the former Soviet Union.
 They have high prices, poor selection, and indifferent clerks.
-Additionally, there is an onerous 24% state tax on top of federal and other taxes.
+Also, there’s an onerous 24% state tax on top of federal and other taxes.

-Not surprisingly, customers near states with no monopoly find better selection and service plus lower taxes in border states.
+Customers are often near states with no monopoly.
+So they find better selection and service plus lower taxes in bordering states.

 The state monopoly doesn’t like this “border bleed.”
-Yet monopolies abhor the idea of competition.
+And monopolies abhor the idea of competition.
 That’s why the Control Board tries to control residents by spying on them and intimidating them.

-Perhaps the Liquor Control Board thinks that it’s protecting and serving Pennsylvanians.
-But apparently many residents don’t agree.
+Perhaps the Liquor Control Board thinks it’s protecting and serving Pennsylvanians.
+But many residents don’t seem to agree.

 Second, alcohol taxes are more properly referred to as hospitality taxes.
 That’s because they tend to harm lower-income hospitality workers.
-It is largely these relatively powerless laborers who are victimized by loss of income and even jobs.
+It is largely these relatively powerless laborers who are victimized by loss of income and even jobs loss.